Archives: Lectures

 This course provides an introduction to Sanskrit for the preliminary paper in Elementary Sanskrit.
 The class is designed to introduce students of Theology to the basics of Sanskrit grammar, syntax, and vocabulary.
 By the end of the course students will have competency in translating simple Sanskrit and reading sections of the Bhagavad-gita and passages from other texts.

-Hinduism II: Hindu Traditions, Lecture Four
+Hinduism II: Hindu Traditions, Lecture Five

 These lectures will begin from where Hinduism 1 left off.
 We will trace the development of devotion (bhakti) and examine bhakti and yoga in the Bhagavad-gita before moving into the medieval period.
 Here the lectures will describe some developments of bhakti in vernacular literatures, focusing both on texts that advocate devotion to iconic forms and the later texts that advocate devotion to an absolute without qualities.
 Here we will also examine the importance of ritual texts and the relation between ritual, devotion, and yoga.
 We will then trace the themes of liberation and path with examples from selected tantric traditions within Vaisnavism and Saivism.
 Lastly we will examine the development of Hinduism in the nineteenth century with the Hindu reformers and the development of a politicised Hinduism in the twentieth century.

-Readings in Sanskrit Commentaries: Session Three (HT11)
+Readings in Sanskrit Commentaries: Session Four (HT11)

 Hindu theology is grounded in the reading of sacred texts and has been largely developed in commentaries on those texts.
 This reading class will focus on a single sacred text and a few commentaries on it by authors of various theological schools.
 It aims to introduce students with an elementary knowledge of Sanskrit to the style and reasoning of Sanskrit commentaries.
 Dr Rembert Lutjeharms is the librarian of the Oxford Centre for Hindu Studies, and completed his D.Phil. in Theology in 2010.